 The FADMS is a web-based application that organizes the multi-year, multi-disciplinary scientific studies related to the Site C Clean Energy Project (the Project); making them more accessible and searchable across disciplines over the extended lifetime of the Project.
 The application works with the Windows Internet Explorer browser and is closely integrated with the FileNet documentation repository used by BC Hydro.
-This close association requires that new documents and data be processed in a specific order prior to actually using the FADMS for its search capabilities; beginning with loading new documents into FileNet followed by adding information into the FADMS itself.
+This close association requires that new documents and data be processed in a specific order prior to using the FADMS for its search capabilities, beginning with loading new documents into FileNet followed by adding information into the FADMS itself.
 The figure below shows the three main steps.

 Step 1 begins with completing a metadata checklist for the monitoring program (see Appendix A: FADMS Metadata Checklist).
 Monitoring program documents may consist of one or more high-level Packages, each of which contains one or more Items.
 A checklist should be completed for each Package and for each Item with the Package.
-When complete, the Package/Items checklist document should be submitted to the FADMS steward along with all of the electronic documents.
+When complete, the

+Package/Items checklist document should be submitted to the FADMS steward along with all the electronic documents.
 The FADMS steward will then load the documents into FileNet, completing Step 1.
+Section 2.4.3 describes how FileNet and FADMS are synchronized once new documents have been added to FileNet.

-In Step 2 the FADMS steward will use the information in the metadata checklist to create the Package and its metadata using the FADMS software, as well as all of the package's Items and their metadata.
+In Step 2 the FADMS steward will use the information in the metadata checklist to create the Package and its metadata using the FADMS software, as well as the Package's Items and their metadata.
 In this step the documents previously loaded into FileNet are linked to the relevant Item.

 In Step 3 all users of the FADMS, including BC Hydro staff and outside consultants, can use the system to search for and extract relevant documents and data.
-As the number of documents currently stands at nearly 1,000 (and is expected to continue growing) the value of the search capabilities is very useful.
+As the number of documents currently stands at nearly 8,000 (and is expected to continue growing) the value of the search capabilities is very useful.
 Users fall into three groups: